I have learnt that my life isn’t really about things and doing. It is about feelings and being. It is not about absolutes. It is about the subtle.

 And most importantly I trust that I am giving and receiving enough even though it doesn’t feel that way.
 I accept that the insatiable hunger for emotional connection is a sense – a feeling.
 My feeling of unsatisfied need today is not the truth.

 The truth is that I am enough and I have enough and that my heart is the wellspring of life always.

 Some days I just don’t feel much.
 I wouldn’t say I was depressed because depression probably leads us to cut ourselves off from the world and our loved ones.
 I still very much connected with most of myself and the world.

 But on days like this I look at my husband and think “Hmm, is this the man I married?” or I look at our home and think “Hmm, did we really paint the kitchen that colour white?”
 Everything seems to be questionable which makes it a terrible day for making any big decisions!
 It is all questionable because I just can’t feel things with my heart as I usually can.

 What do I do About It?

-Well, it gives me the opportunity to try out my capacity to trust.
+Well, this experience gives me the opportunity to try out my capacity to trust.
 I have to live sort of blindly feeling-wise.
 I have a bath and have to trust the water is making me feel good.
 I eat a snack and have to trust my choice is right for that moment.
 I open my mouth to speak and have to trust that the ‘right’ words come out for the situation.